saisundu/grade-10-igcse-past-papers/EN-0500/Paper-1/2023/Feb-March-2.md

   - 15 marks for content based on the selection, development, and relevance of ideas from the text.
   - 10 marks for the quality of writing, including organization, vocabulary, sentence structure, register, and accuracy in spelling, punctuation, and grammar.
 - **ChatGPT Response**:
-For Question 3, where you are Baruti, giving a speech to local business people to support the work of the Okavango Polers Trust (OPT):

 Ladies and Gentlemen,